Bhaskar365/OPENXML_C-_DOC_EXCEL_PPT/README.md

 // Create a background color element using Shading Shading shading = new Shading() { Fill = "FFFF00" }; // Change the color as needed

+// Create a run fonts element to specify the font family RunFonts runFonts = new RunFonts() { Ascii = "Bauhaus 93" }; // Change "Bauhaus 93" to the desired font family

 Use as required.